What Are Benzodiazepines?

 Signs and Symptoms of Benzodiazepines Addiction and Withdrawal

-A great many signs and symptoms are associated with addiction generally, with certain symptoms connected with addiction to and withdrawal from benzodiazepines specifically.
-It is however important to note that because of the stigma associated with addiction and the desire felt by the great majority of addicts to hide their condition, it may not be possible to identify addiction even in someone who has struggled with the condition for a long time.
+It is important to note that because of the stigma associated with addiction and the desire felt by the great majority of addicts to hide their condition, it may not be possible to identify addiction even in someone who has struggled with the condition for a long time.

 Any addiction can have an extremely damaging effect on an individual’s life prospects which may be evident by numerous signs, including (but not limited to): frequent intoxication; changes in behaviour and character; changed peer groups, habits and preoccupations; worsened financial and living circumstances; decreased professional and academic opportunities; impaired relationships with friends and loved ones; secrecy and deceit; physical and mental health issues including depression; alienation and isolation; criminal activity; altered sleeping and dietary patterns; reduced levels of hygiene and care in appearance; loss of interest in previously enjoyed activities; general apathy regarding future prospects.